Hibatullah Akhundzada: Supreme leader of Afghanistan (2021–present)

-With little known about Akhundzada and the lack of any photographs of him in the aftermath of the fall of Kabul, questions were raised whether he was alive and remained leader.
+With little known about Akhundzada and a lack of any photographs of him in the aftermath of the fall of Kabul, questions were raised about whether he was alive and remained a leader.
 Media reports after the fall of Kabul suggested that he was in the custody of the Pakistani Army.
 However, on 21 August, the Taliban told The Sunday Guardian that Akhundzada was alive and based in Kandahar.
-On 8 September, Akhundzada issued a statement addressed to the interim government, telling it to uphold sharia in Afghanistan.
+On 8 September, Akhundzada issued a statement addressed to the interim government, telling it to uphold Sharia in Afghanistan.

-On 3 December 2021, Akhundzada issued a decree that stipulated the rights of women under Sharia.
-It stated that women have a right to marital consent, and cannot be treated as property.
-It added that widows were allowed to maritally consent to new husbands, payment from her new husband during Nekah, and to inherit property equally among their family.
+On 3 December 2021, Akhundzada issued a decree that stipulated women’s rights under Sharia.
+It stated that women have a right to marital consent and cannot be treated as property.
+It added that widows were allowed to maritally consent to new husbands, receive payment from their new husbands during Nekah, and inherit property equally among their family.
 The Ministry of Hajj and Religious Affairs, the Ministry of Information and Culture, and the Supreme Court were instructed to implement the decree and communicate it to the public.

-On 8 December 2021, Akhundzada issued instructions to provincial governors to convince individuals not to leave the country and try to address their grievances while also increasing security measures.
+On 8 December 2021, Akhundzada instructed provincial governors to convince individuals not to leave the country and try to address their grievances while increasing security measures.

 On 14 March 2022, Akhundzada issued directives consisting of 14 points to the Armed Forces of the Islamic Emirate of Afghanistan concerning the conduct of its personnel.